On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Introduction

 Considering the tremendous potential to realize precise localization services using modern ground, aerial, and space anchors, there is an urgent need to provide comprehensive tutorials on how to fully utilize the advantages of such \ac{GAS} segments.
 Unlike existing works in the literature, this tutorial is distinguished by introducing localization systems in \ac{GAS} networks, detailing system modeling, key design aspects, main considerations for system optimization, as well as the corresponding localization algorithms used.
 In particular, this tutorial aims to introduce the design foundations and fundamental aspects of localization systems in \ac{GAS} network.
 We put a spotlight on \ac{RF} localization in all three segments in \ac{GAS} networks by elaborating on key challenges to be addressed and opportunities to be leveraged in future deployments.
 Furthermore, we detail design aspects and considerations of integrating the main 6G enabler, namely \acp{RIS}, \ac{JCAS}, \ac{AI}, \ac{CF}, and \ac{THz}, in \ac{GAS} localization systems.
+Finally, we discuss localization \acp{KVI} in the context of \ac{GAS} localization systems, extending the perspective of the conventional localization \acp{KPI} to value-driven indicators.